 The goals of the mentoring training are to guide mentors to 1) understand “scientific teaching” and apply it in mentoring, 2) build relationship based on trust and respect with a mentee, 3) understand issues related to mentoring diverse students, and 4) build community with other mentors

-If you are interested in participating in the Spring 2021 offering, please complete the following survey:
+If you are interested in participating in the Spring 2022 offering, please check back at the beginning of Winter quarter

 The program is supported by the Graduate Program in Biosciences.